tweag/rules_haskell/docs/haskell-use-cases.rst

 Persistent Worker Mode (experimental)
 -------------------------------------

-Bazel supports the special `persistent worker mode`_ when instead of calling the compiler from scratch to build every target separately, it spawns a resident process for this purpose and sends all compilation requests to it in the client-server fashion.
+Bazel supports the special `persistent worker mode`_ when, instead of calling the compiler from scratch to build every target separately, it spawns a resident process for this purpose and sends all compilation requests to it in the client-server fashion.
 This worker strategy may improve compilation times.
 We implemented a worker for GHC using GHC API.